 Exciting.
-Varied.
+Multimedia.
 Fast Moving.
 Challenging.
 Learning about Journalism at UCLan is a lot like working as a journalist.
 For the last 55 years, we’ve helped people like you meet the expectations of the industry.

 UCLan is the only university provider in the North West to offer an NCTJ-accredited undergraduate programme.

-On this practical, hands-on course, you’ll develop the skills and practices needed to work in a modern, digitalised newsroom.
+On this practical, hands-on course, you’ll develop the multiplatform skills and practices needed to work in a modern, digitalised newsroom.
 We recognise and focus on the transferable, multi-skilled approach you’ll need to succeed – academically and practically – ensuring you have what employers are looking for.

 Accredited by the NCTJ and BJTC, you will experience working to real deadlines; researching, producing, writing and presenting stories across all platforms.